lokeshnaik808/MLCForFontStyleClassification_ThesisCode/README.md

 * Finally.
 Some sections have optional codes to analyze Image Dimensions in Training and Benchmark Datasets and analysis by comparing Layer Activations.

+The notebook should be uploaded to Google colab and the mentioned folder structure should be put on file system like Google drive.
+When the file system is accessible to the notebook, the code cells in the notebook can be executed.

-Ideally, the cells should be executed sequentially, as present in notebook
+Ideally, the cells should be executed sequentially, as present in notebook.
+Documentations of the code is also present in the notebook.